JoshuaNg2332/cv/README.md

 ## Joshua Ng

-A sentence about who and what you are.
-Then a sentence about what you've achieved.
-And then a sentence about what excites you about tech.

 #### Aspiring Future Junior Software Developer

 Current student at Makers Software Development bootcamp, I was a customer support specialist working in a wide variety of fields from retail to client facing roles in tech and tech education.